unbit/uwsgi-docs/GridFS.rst

 The GridFS plugin
 =================

-Starting with uWSGI 1.9.5 a "GridFS" plugin is available.
+Beginning in uWSGI 1.9.5 a "GridFS" plugin is available.
 It exports both a request handler and an internal routing function.
 Its official modifier is '25'.
-The routing instruction is "gridfs"

-The plugin is written in C++.
+The routing instruction is "gridfs" The plugin is written in C++.

 Requirements and install
 ************************

 To build the plugin you need the ``libmongoclient`` headers (and a functioning C++ compiler).
-On a Debian-like system you can do
+On a Debian-like system you can do the following.

 .. code-block:: sh